KomodoHQ/komodo-operations-handbook/our-tools-and-tech.md

 If at all possible, we recommend using [Homebrew](https://brew.sh/) to install, update and maintain applications on your Mac.
 Homebrew gives much finer control of which applications are installed on your machine, what versions, and when they are updated.
 It also is more straightforward that hunting the internet for how to update an app in a lot of cases.

-Generally, we would expect the following to be installed on your Mac:
+Generally, we would expect some of the following to be installed on your Mac, as relevant to your project:

  - IDE / Code editors - such as [PHPStorm](https://www.jetbrains.com/phpstorm/), [Visual Studio](https://visualstudio.microsoft.com/vs/mac/), [Visual Studio Code](https://code.visualstudio.com/), [Atom](https://atom.io/), [XCode](https://developer.apple.com/xcode/) etc.
  - Browsers - such as [Chrome](https://www.google.com/chrome/), [Firefox](https://www.mozilla.org/en-GB/firefox/new/), [Safari](https://www.apple.com/uk/safari/), [MS Edge](https://www.microsoft.com/en-gb/windows/microsoft-edge) etc.